lawswin/ICSim-CANBus-Simulation/README.md

   sudo ip link set up vcan0
 ```

-If you type ifconfig vcan0 you should see a vcan0 interface.
+If you type ip a you should see a vcan0 interface.
 A setup_vcan.sh file has also been provided with this
 repo.

 Usage